laanp/Icarus_Mods_Separated/laanp-PetesTrees_Readme.md

 ## Mod Details:
 - Creates new item called "Pete's Trees", craftable for free at the character level.
-- Allows for several variations of deployable trees, including small & large fir trees, palm trees and cactus
+- Allows for several variations of deployable foliage, including small & large fir/pine trees, palm trees, cactus & shrubs
-- Trees are immune to weather effects.
+- Deployed foliage is immune to weather effects.
-- Use 'R' while deploying the trees for variations.
+- Use 'R' while deploying the foliage for variations.
-- Trees can be picked up and moved, to enhance your base look!
+- All deployable foliage can be picked up and moved, to enhance your base look!

 ## Installation Details